 The Commission staff actively participates in providing seminars to judges on the subject of judicial professionalism and ethics.
+During FY09 the Commission participated in educational conferences for various classes of judges, including judges from outside the United States who are attending classes at the Dean Rusk Center at The University of Georgia School of Law.

-During FY08 the Commission participated in educational conferences for various classes of judges.
-In addition to judicial conferences, the Commission Executive Director, Ms. Custer, attended the annual national seminar of the Association of Judicial Disciplinary Counsel (AJDC).
-At that meeting, Ms. Custer was elected to serve on the board of directors of AJDC.
+In addition to judicial conferences, the Commission Executive Director, Ms. Custer, attended the annual national seminar of the Association of Judicial Disciplinary Counsel (AJDC) where she again moderated a seminar for her fellow judicial disciplinary counsel.
+Ms. Custer also continues to serve on the Board of Directors of AJDC.
 The AJDC is a voluntary association of attorneys from each state in the union who serve their various states by investigating and prosecuting judicial misconduct.

-In continuing to fulfill the educational component of the Commission's work, the Executive Director served on the State Bar of Georgia's subcommittee on the judiciary.
-This subcommittee of the State Bar of Georgia is co-chaired by Commission member Judge Bonnie Chessher Oliver.
+Continuing to fulfill the educational component of the Commission's work, the Executive Director served on the State Bar of Georgia's subcommittee on the judiciary.

-In addition, during any given week, the Commission staff responds to numerous requests for information and advice about the Code of Judicial Conduct and the Rules of the Commission.
+During any given week, the Commission staff responds to numerous requests for information and advice from both members of the judiciary, members of the bar, and members of the public about the Code of Judicial Conduct and the Rules of the Commission.